Patient stories

 Research Experience Survey

-Every year, we encourage research participants at the Trust to provide feedback on their experience of research by completing the national Participant in Research Experience Survey (PRES) devised by the National Institute of Health and Research.
+Every year, we encourage research participants at the Trust to provide feedback on their experience of research by completing the national Participant in Research Experience Survey (PRES) devised by the National Institute of Health and Care Research.

 The most recent PRES (2018/2019) highlighted that 90% of respondents had a good or better experience of taking part in clinical research!